Mario-Coxe/NotaAngolaAPI/README.md

 Este repositório contém o código-fonte de um aplicativo mobile multitenancy desenvolvido para a gestão de notas escolares.
 A aplicação foi construída utilizando tecnologias modernas, incluindo React Native, React e Laravel, visando fornecer uma solução completa para a administração acadêmica, melhorar os processos escolares e facilitar a comunicação entre professores, alunos e pais.

-## Endpoints da API

-A seguir, estão listados os endpoints disponíveis na API deste projeto:

-### Estudantes

-- `GET /api/studentInstitution/{id}`: Retorna todos os estudantes de uma determinada instituição.
-- `GET /api/studentIncharge/{id}`: Retorna o encarregado de um estudante específico.
-- `POST /api/createStudent`: Cria um novo estudante.
-- `GET /api/readStudent/{id}`: Retorna os detalhes de um estudante.
-- `PUT /api/updateStudent/{id}`: Atualiza as informações de um estudante.
-- `DELETE /api/deleteStudent/{id}`: Remove um estudante.

-### Instituições

-- `POST /api/createInstitution`: Cria uma nova instituição.
-- `GET /api/readInstitution/{id}`: Retorna os detalhes de uma instituição.
-- `PUT /api/updateInstitution/{id}`: Atualiza as informações de uma instituição.
-- `DELETE /api/deleteInstitution/{id}`: Remove uma instituição.

-### Encarregados

-- `POST /api/createIncharge`: Cria um novo encarregado.
-- `GET /api/readIncharge/{id}`: Retorna os detalhes de um encarregado.
-- `PUT /api/updateIncharge/{id}`: Atualiza as informações de um encarregado.
-- `DELETE /api/deleteIncharge/{id}`: Remove um encarregado.

-### Administração

-- `GET /api/getAllInstitution`: Retorna todas as instituições.
-- `GET /api/getAllStudents`: Retorna todos os estudantes.
-- `GET /api/getAllTeachers`: Retorna todos os professores.
-- `GET /api/getAllIncharge`: Retorna todos os encarregados.

-### Professores

-- `POST /api/createTeacher`: Cria um novo professor.
-- `GET /api/readTeacher/{id}`: Retorna os detalhes de um professor.
-- `PUT /api/updateTeacher/{id}`: Atualiza as informações de um professor.
-- `DELETE /api/deleteTeacher/{id}`: Remove um professor.
+# Documentation for API Endpoints

+This document provides an overview of the available endpoints in the API and their functionalities.

+## Students

+- `GET /studentInstitution/{instituicaoId}`: Get all students from a specific institution.
+- `GET /studentIncharge/{studentId}`: Get the guardian of a specific student.
+- `POST /createStudent`: Create a new student.
+- `GET /readStudent/{id}`: Get details of a specific student.
+- `PUT /updateStudent/{id}`: Update information of a specific student.
+- `DELETE /deleteStudent/{id}`: Delete a specific student.

+## Institutions

+- `POST /createInstitution`: Create a new institution.
+- `GET /readInstitution/{id}`: Get details of a specific institution.
+- `PUT /updateInstitution/{id}`: Update information of a specific institution.
+- `DELETE /deleteInstitution/{id}`: Delete a specific institution.
+- `GET /getAllInstitution`: Get details of all institutions.
+- `GET /getAllTeachers`: Get details of all teachers in institutions.

+## Guardians (Encarregados)

+- `POST /createIncharge`: Create a new guardian.
+- `GET /readIncharge/{id}`: Get details of a specific guardian.
+- `PUT /updateIncharge/{id}`: Update information of a specific guardian.
+- `DELETE /deleteIncharge/{id}`: Delete a specific guardian.
+- `GET /getAllIncharge`: Get details of all guardians.

+## Teachers (Professores)

+- `POST /createTeacher`: Create a new teacher.
+- `GET /readTeacher/{id}`: Get details of a specific teacher.
+- `PUT /updateTeacher/{id}`: Update information of a specific teacher.
+- `DELETE /deleteTeacher/{id}`: Delete a specific teacher.
+- `POST /teacherInstitution/{professorId}`: Add a teacher to an institution.

+## Classes (Turmas)

+- `GET /getStudentClass/{turmaId}`: Get all students in a specific class.
+- `POST /createClass`: Create a new class.
+- `GET /createClass/{id}`: Get details of a specific class.
+- `PUT /updateClass/{id}`: Update information of a specific class.
+- `DELETE /deleteClass/{id}`: Delete a specific class.

+## Authentication

+- `GET /user`: Get authenticated user details (requires authentication).

 ## Configuração